-There are two written exams: a midterm exam and a final exam.
-The grade of the midterm exam is used to improve the grade of the final exam, in case that the grade of the final exam is lower.
+There are three written exams: two midterm exams and a final exam.
+The grades of the two midterm exams are used to improve the grade of the final exam, in case that the grade of the final exam is lower.

-Also, there are mandatory programming exercises, to be coded in Java.
+Also, there are mandatory programming exercises, to be coded in Python.
 Therefore, programming skill is a prerequisite.
 Active class participation and other optional activities give extra marks.